-Sigma Theta Tau, the only honor society of nursing in the world, is committed to fostering excellence, scholarship and leadership in nursing to improve health care worldwide.
+Sigma Theta Tau, the only honor society of nursing in the world, is committed to fostering excellence, scholarship, and leadership in nursing to improve health care worldwide.

-Students in baccalaureate nursing programs qualify for membership after having completed 1/2 of the nursing curriculum, ranking in the upper 35 percent of their graduating class, and achieving a minimum grade-point average of 3.0 (on a 4.0 scale).
+Students in baccalaureate nursing programs may qualify for membership after completing half of the nursing curriculum, ranking in the upper 35 percent of their graduating class, and achieving a minimum grade-point average of 3.0.

-All potential applicants must meet the expectation of academic integrity, and obtain at least two endorsements for membership.
+All potential applicants must meet the expectation of academic integrity and obtain at least two endorsements for membership.